zaknesler/inty/README.md

 ### inty

 Basic interpreter written in Rust, not following any particular guides or languages.
-This is just a fun little project, and I'm probably doing things incorrectly.
-The tests pass.
+This is just a fun little project and I'm probably doing things incorrectly, but the tests pass.

 #### Features